 Think of saving AVCs as a long-term savings plan, but with tax relief.
 Every time you save money into your pension, you get tax back from the government.
-You might be surprised how quickly your pension starts to build up.
+You might be surprised how quickly your pension savings can start to build up.
 Let's look at some examples.

 - If you do not earn enough to pay tax, unfortunately, you do not get tax relief on the money you save into your pension - If you are a 20% taxpayer, you get 20% back on everything you save into your pension.
-So, if you save £100 only £80 comes out of your salary - If you are a 40% taxpayer, you get 40% back on everything you save into your pension.
-So, if you save £100 only £60 comes out of your salary
+So, if you save £100 only £80 comes out of your stipend or salary - If you are a 40% taxpayer, you get 40% back on everything you save into your pension.
+So, if you save £100 only £60 comes out of your stipend or salary